 “It is common usage to call ‘monster’ an unfamiliar concord of dissonant elements: the centaur, the chimera are thus defined for those without understanding.
 I call ‘monster’ all original inexhaustible beauty.” – Alfred Jarry¹

-One of the first associations that one may have with butoh is that of the grotesque.
-The grotesque can encompass the sick, dead, ugly, monstrous, otherworldly, and/or unexplainable.
-Often, however, butoh can be forced due to immediately just trying to be strange strange’s sake, when perhaps this is not the best approach.
-Tanya Calamoneri says it best: “The point of this [transformation] is not merely strangeness; the point is to blur the expression of ‘normal’ human-ness, to question conditioned responses, and, ultimately, to propose new ways of inhabiting the body.”8
+With all this beauty to appose however, it is generally not recommended to simply be strange for strange’s sake.
+Tanya Calamoneri corroborates this suggestion: “The point of this [transformation] is not merely strangeness; the point is to blur the expression of ‘normal’ human-ness, to question conditioned responses, and, ultimately, to propose new ways of inhabiting the body.”8

 Because humans are generally not satisfied with things remaining as non-things, they often try to impose labels upon the non-things with the familiar.
 So if for instance somebody has never seen or known of Sea lions, and then witnesses one, the witness may be inclined to call it a water dog, mermaid dog, or merdog, possibly neglecting the uniqueness (or third category) of the phenomenon.
 Geoffrey Harpham calls these inaccurate labels storage spaces for non-things.4 A similar situation often occurs when somebody witnesses butoh for the first time.
 Having never seen such a phenomenon, the witness may feel it is a form or corruption of mime, dance, theater, and/or performance art, but Butoh stands alone.

-The grotesque is on the fringe, which is why it is so hard to tackle.
+The grotesque is on the fringe (liminal/ma space), which is why it is so hard to tackle.
 George Santayana makes note of the interval (or gap) which is home to the grotesque.
 When the grotesque is experienced, one of two or both affects may take place:5

 1. Confusion sets in and we see a “jumble and distortion of other forms” followed by escaping to the safety of our familiar forms.